 Content marketing is very close to inbound marketing.
 The main difference is that content marketing materials include reviews to purchase a product or service, while inbound implies “pure” information without an advertising component.

 Another difference is it’s a way of distribution.
-In addition to blogs, mailings, and useful materials of various formats, content marketing information can be disseminated through educational events, in the media, on news resources, and others.
+In addition to blogs, mailings, and valuable materials of various formats, content marketing information can be disseminated through educational events, media, news resources, and others.

-This is its key difference from “direct” types of advertising.
-This type of marketing does not aim to sell quickly but rather serves as an intermediary linking customers to your business.back to menu ↑
+This is its fundamental difference from “direct” types of advertising.
+This type of marketing does not aim to sell quickly but instead serves as an intermediary linking customers to your business.

 8. Social Media Marketing (SMM)

 SMM is a way to promote through social media.
-This includes maintaining brand pages on Facebook, TikTok, Instagram, and others, interacting with the audience, public and personal answers to questions from customers, writing useful posts, attracting subscribers with useful and entertaining content.
+This includes maintaining brand pages on Facebook, TikTok, Instagram, and others, interacting with the audience, providing public and personal answers to customer questions, writing helpful posts, and attracting subscribers with valuable and entertaining content.

 Your unique content should be tailored to the specific platform you are sharing it on.
 This is to help you boost your post’s reach.